 There are at least three primary financial statements your accounting team will (read: most definitely should) be presenting to you regularly: income statements, balance sheets, and statements of cash flow.

 With a solid understanding of each financial statement, you can unlock powerful insights to help you compete more effectively in the marketplace, achieve better terms from vendors and suppliers, and offer accurate projections to both internal stakeholders and lending companies alike.

 The income statement (also called a profit and loss statement or P&L statement) measures the profitability of your business during a specified accounting period.
 This statement assesses all of your business’ revenue and expenses, and then reports a net profit or net loss.

-By most industry standards, this is the most influential of the three major statements.
-It breaks down business costs into categories, allowing you to see clearly where your money has been spent — and which of those expenses were directly related to the production of goods and services.
-It also calculates your company’s earnings from multiple viewpoints; reporting not only the net earnings (your bottom line), but also an assessment of the business’ productive efficiency before the impact of taxes and financing.
+Importantly notated are costs directly related to goods and services.
+It also calculates your company’s earnings from multiple viewpoints, reporting not only the net earnings (your bottom line) but also an assessment of the business’ productive efficiency before the impact of taxes and financing.

 It’s helpful to compare multiple income statements from different accounting periods to monitor whether your business is becoming more or less profitable over time — allowing you to adjust your spending and production processes accordingly.

 The information on the balance sheet is monumentally more valuable when viewed in conjunction with your income statement.
 For instance, you can use the data from the balance sheet to determine how many investments are required to support the bottom line shown on your income statement.

 While the income statement focuses on one specific accounting period, the balance sheet shows a snapshot of your overall financial health on a particular day by using a simple equation: liabilities + equity = assets.